Denysss/study-test-testng/README.md

 3. Discuss Before and After.
 4. Discuss DataProvider.
 5. Discuss Dependencies (dependsOnMethods, dependsOnGroups).
+6. Discuss Listener to log
-6. Parallelism.
+7. Parallelism.
-7. Discuss which XML files should be.
+8. Discuss which XML files should be.

 ####Practice - help students if there are any questions
-1. Implement tests, XML files, dataProviders
+1. Implement tests, XML files, DataProvider, Listener